7-9 Month Old Baby Development & Milestones

 How much will my 7- to 9-month-old baby grow?

 While all babies may grow at a different rate, the following indicates the average for boys and girls 7 to 9 months of age:

-- Weight: average gain of 1 pound each month; boys usually weigh about ½ pound more than girls; two times the birthweight by 4 to 5 months and three times the birthweight by 1 year
+- Weight: average gain of 0.5-1 pound each month; two times the birthweight by 4 to 5 months and three times the birthweight by 1 year

 Babies are rapidly developing their physical abilities at this age.
 They become mobile for the first time and safety in the home becomes an important issue.
 While babies may progress at different rates, the following are some of the common milestones your baby may reach in this age group:

 - Rolls over easily from front to back and back to front

 - Sits leaning forward on hands at first, then unsupported

 - Bounces when supported to stand

 - Gets on hands and feet and rocks back and forth

 - May creep, scoot, crawl – backward first, then forward (some babies skip crawling!)